By Bethann Hromatka

 Our understanding of the causes of immune disorders has been limited due to their complexity.
 These diseases are not caused by changes in a single gene, but are influenced by many genes as well as environmental and lifestyle factors.
 For example, mutations in at least 22 different genes have been linked to type 1 diabetes to date.
 At the same time, it is well known that non-genetic factors can increase or decrease a person’s risk of developing this disease.

 The authors reported that nearly half of the SNPs influenced risk for at least two autoimmune diseases.
 In most cases, the same version of the SNP was associated with higher risk for each disease.
-For example, the T version at rs6441961, the G version at rs1893217, and the A version at rs3821236 are associated with higher odds for multiple diseases (see table at the end of this post for details).
-Interestingly, 9 SNPs (including rs6822844, rs2476601, rs3087243, rs2082412) were simultaneously associated with higher odds for one disease and lower odds for a different disease.
-One SNP—rs3184504 in the SH2B3 gene—was associated to varying degrees with all seven diseases; the C version was risky for celiac disease and multiple sclerosis, but protective for psoriasis, rheumatoid arthritis, lupus, Crohn’s disease and type 1 diabetes.
+Interestingly, nine SNPs were simultaneously associated with higher odds for one disease and lower odds for a different disease.
+One SNP – in the SH2B3 gene–was associated to varying degrees with all seven diseases; the C version was risky for celiac disease and multiple sclerosis, but protective for psoriasis, rheumatoid arthritis, lupus, Crohn’s disease and type 1 diabetes.

 The authors also found that certain SNPs grouped together based on their disease associations.
 For example, SNPs associated with both Crohn’s disease and psoriasis formed a distinct cluster and those linked to both rheumatoid arthritis and type 1 diabetes also comprised a distinct cluster.
 In many cases, SNPs in a particular group were located in genes involved in the same biological processes.
 These results suggest that shared genetic factors can point to the underlying cellular pathways that are disrupted in different classes of immune disorders.